Bone Conduction vs. Air Conduction: Which Is Right for You?

-So, you have made the tremendously significant decision of addressing your hearing loss.
-You are ready to seek medical help, and ultimately- adequate treatment that can help you improve your quality of life and interact with the world in a much more productive and satisfying way.
+So, you have made the important decision of addressing your hearing loss.
+You are ready to seek medical help, and find the right treatment to improve your quality of life.
 But which type of treatment is most suitable for you?

 It is of great importance to note that only a hearing care professional can provide you with a diagnosis and recommend the correct treatment.
 It can, however, be helpful to know about the different options that are out there so that you feel prepared to discuss them when the time for your appointment comes.